fecgov/fec-testing/Testing-Scripts/Test-Script-12-01-2016.md

 Okay, for the next section, we will look at the prototype, and I'll ask you some questions about it.

-Feel free to scroll and to click on things as much as you'd like, but know that some things might not be functional.
+Feel free to scroll and to click on things as much as you normally would, but know that some things might not be functional.
 As a reminder, it will help us a lot if you can speak out loud about what you're thinking, like "I'm clicking on the logo at the top hoping it will take me where I want to go," or "I'm still scrolling because I don't see what I'm looking for yet.

 Does that sound okay?